-The duration of file recovery on Seagate hard drive mainly depends on the size of the drive.
-Normally, it takes longer to scan a drive of larger storage capacity.
+The duration of file recovery on a Seagate hard drive mainly depends on the size of the drive.
+Normally, it takes longer to scan a drive with a larger storage capacity.
 For example, recovering files from a 500GB drive could take a few hours while a 1 Tb hard drive may need a day or two to complete a data recovery process.
 And it needs additional time to recover files from a corrupt or unresponsive Seagate hard drive.

 How to Restore Files from Seagate External Hard Drive?